sonic-net/SONiC/doc/sonic-swss-common/ZMQ producer-consumer state table design.md

    - m_mqPollThread:
    - Receive message from ZMQ.
    - De-serialize received message then dispatch message to ZmqConsumerStateTable.
+     - ZmqServer manage a database name & table name to ZmqConsumerStateTable mapping.
+ZmqConsumerStateTable will register itself to this mapping.
+     - ZmqServer will find ZmqConsumerStateTable by database name and table name.
    - Continue receive next message.
  - ZmqConsumerStateTable Side:
    - Receive message from ZmqServer then: